FerMod/flutter_notes/.github/pull_request_template.md

 <!---
-First of all.
-Thank you for sending the PR!
+First of all, thank you for your pull request.

-Provide a general summary of your changes in the Title above.
+Please provide a general summary of your changes in the Title above.

-Describe here your changes in detail.
+Provide a description in detail below of the your changes.
 Why is this change required?
 What problem does it solve?
 If it fixes an open issue, please reference the issue.
-Consider including before/after screenshots.
+Consider including screenshots, if it helps to explain your point.
 -->

 ## Types of Changes